giusguerrini/xwterm/doc/90-sample-server.md

 #### conhost

 Since **conhost** allows OVERLAPPED pipes, its integration with **asyncio** is easier: we can use **asyncio.create_subprocess_exec** to launch it.
 There is still a problem with resize: **asyncio.create_subprocess_exec** seems unable to share additional handles, so resize commands can't be sent.
+The problem is that **asyncio.create_subprocess_exec** seems to do its best to make the inheritance of additional handles impossible.
+The only solution I've found is to create a named pipe and a helper process that receives the name of the pipe as a command-line argument, opens it, and then launches conhost.exe using **subprocess.Popen**, which allows arbitrary handle inheritance.
+The helper process is a new instance of **miniserver.py** itself with the "secret" argument **--conhost-helper**.
+In this way, at the cost of an additional process, the transfer of data to and from the terminal is reasonably fast.

 <h2 id="known-limitations-and-issues">Known Limitations and Issues</h2>

-By design, the server is a single thread running a number of *async* tasks (Note: this is not completely true on Windows, where a couple of threads per session are created, but they are just ancillary threads whose usage I would have avoided if I could.
+By design, the server is a single thread running a number of *async* tasks (Note: this is not completely true on Windows if ConPTY is used.
+In that case a couple of threads per session are created, but they are just ancillary threads whose usage I would have avoided if I could.
 They don't perform real CPU load partitioning).
 Since the server has been written for testing and debugging purposes, security and resource control have been neglected.
 Additionally, there are these known bugs:
 - aiohttp has a known issue, described here: [aiohttp-issue-6978](https://github.com/aio-libs/aiohttp/issues/6978).